Family Leave During Unemployment

 FLDU benefits may be claimed to:

-- Bond with a newborn or newly adopted child
+- Bond with a newborn, newly adopted or newly placed foster child

 - Care for a family member with a serious health condition